-Once my boot lace broke.
+Once my bootlace broke.
 Cordage to the rescue!

-First Aid Supplies
+Essential #3 First Aid Supplies

 You might have a knife on your multi-tool, but that flimsy knife isn’t enough!
-A knife is one of the most important pieces of survival gear, so your EDC knife better be sturdy and reliable.
+A knife is one of the most essential pieces of survival gear, so your EDC knife better be sturdy and reliable.

 And check out these Top 10 Survival Knives Under $100

-For me, these are the multi-tool features that I absolutely can’t live without.
+These are the multi-tool features that I absolutely can’t live without.
 Your list may be different:

 - Wire cutters